linde/gke-multi-cluster-examples/layer4-internal-lb/README.md

 # Example cluster with a L4 load balancer using GKE service-managed NEGs.

+Ultimately, this project is just a terraform port of the GKE doc, [feedbackContainer- native load balancing through standalone zonal NEGs](https://cloud.google.com/kubernetes-engine/docs/how-to/standalone-neg).
-This is an exploration that I did after I realized that MCS doesnt currently work with L4.
-So, I wanted to learn what goes into managing a backend and referncing GKE managed NEGs for a Service.
+It came about when I was surprised to learn that GKE Multi-cluster Gateway/Service doesn't currently work with L4 services; it assumes L7 http application load balancing.
+Because I was surprised by that, I wanted to learn what goes  into managing a backend and referncing GKE managed NEGs for a Service.

 The setup has two clusters in respective regions and runs a workload fronted by a Kubernetes Service.
 This service has annotations which cause GCP to manage